mrsutharsuresh/omnidoc/docs/FUTURE_FEATURES.md

-# Future Features - OmniDoc
+# Future Features - DocNexus

 > **These features are planned for future releases and are currently in development.**

 ## Smart Document Conversion (Coming Soon)

-OmniDoc includes an advanced conversion pipeline that will intelligently transform text-based diagrams and data into rich, interactive visualizations.
+DocNexus includes an advanced conversion pipeline that will intelligently transform text-based diagrams and data into rich, interactive visualizations.
 This feature is being refined and will be enabled in a future release.

 ### 🎨 Smart Features Overview